watilde/Harmonia/research/modules/2-federated-evalues/manuscripts/manuscript_v1.0.md

 **Diabetes treatment robustness** (condensed from 1.5 pages):

-Our 2.8m-patient federated analysis yielded FRI=2.15, indicating an unmeasured confounder must have RR≥2.15 to nullify the treatment effect.
+The 2.8m-patient federated analysis yielded FRI=2.15, indicating an unmeasured confounder must have RR≥2.15 to nullify the treatment effect.

 **Comparison to known confounders**: